i2ichardt/HealersMate/README.md

   <img src="Images/UI_Example_11.png" alt="Toggleable Settings UI Example">
 </p>

-Optional: Utilize the keywords "target," "follow," and "assist" in place of a spell name to seamlessly perform those actions with a simple click on a target.

 ### Buff Tracking
 HealersMate includes a detailed display of buffs, complete with stack sizes, providing you with crucial information at a glance.